samrushing/irken-compiler/ffi/gen/README.md

 some of the declarations, or it may not find a function it is looking for.
 To solve the issue you will need to understand how `genffi` works.
 Sorry.

-First, it generates a C file (containing mostly include statemetns) that is then fed to the C preprocessor.
+First, it generates a C file (containing mostly include statements) that is then fed to the C preprocessor.
 The output from that is scanned by a parser that knows enough about C to pull out typedefs and declarations.